ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 Let's execute again the query above and see the result:
 ![](../assets/img/partitioning/partitioning_range_2.png)

-The database still decides to use `Sequential Scan` as returned data is too large.
+The execution time is still quite long, and the database continues to use a `Sequential Scan` because the amount of returned data is too large.

 Next step:
 - Let's create a new partitioned table
-- Create partitions from that parent table
+- Create partitions from that main table
 - Seed them by the data from the `reports` table.

 Here are the steps: